davidconoh/UnoHelloLinux/README.md

 Your first Uno application on Linux.
 Dedicated to all Uno-first events in Nigeria 🇳🇬

 ## Introduction
 <a href="https://platform.uno" target="_blank">Uno Platform</a> is the first C# & XAML, free and open-source platform for creating true single-source, multi-platform applications.
-With Uno Platform, you can empower your existing .NET teams to reuse 99% of the business logic and UI layer to target native mobile, web, and desktop platorms from any any development environment — including Linux.
+With Uno Platform, you can empower your existing .NET teams to reuse 99% of the business logic and UI layer to target native mobile, web, and desktop platorms from any development environment — including Linux.

 ## Getting started
 <a href="https://dotnetfoundation.org/" target="_blank">.NET Foundation</a> projects are well maintained, easy to adopt, and have great documentation.
 However, developers who primarily work on a Linux environment might find it daunting to take advantage of .NET cross-platform offerings. <a href="https://platform.uno" target="_blank">Uno Platform</a> aims to close this barrier.